Affiliate links on Android Authority may earn us a commission. Learn more.

 For example, Google Fi offers data-only SIM cards for tablets and other devices, and there is no extra charge for it if you have the Unlimited Plus plan.
 In the case of the Flexible plan, you only have to pay for the data that specific device uses.
 The higher-end Unlimited Plus plan also comes with a year of YouTube Premium, and 100GB of Google One storage.

 Google Fi also offers free roaming in Mexico and Canada, our neighboring countries.
 We’re sure many of you will enjoy this feature.

-Mint Mobiel charges extra for roaming.
+Mint Mobile charges extra for roaming.
 You can call Mexico and Canada for free, but so can Google Fi users, and Mint Mobile subscribers don’t get free roaming in said countries.

 Google Fi vs Mint Mobile: Coverage

-Google Fi and Mint Mobile are both MVNO carriers.
-They piggyback off the T-Mobile network, and both have access to 5G data.
+Google Fi Wireless and Mint Mobile are both MVNO carriers.
+They piggyback off the T-Mobile network; both have access to 5G data.
 While both carriers should have the same coverage, their coverage maps don’t really seem to coincide.
 Google Fi’s coverage map is much healthier.
 You can check out the Google Fi and Mint Mobile coverage maps to compare.

 Google Fi vs Mint Mobile: Phone selection

 Google Fi offers only a handful of phones.
 These are all great, but they are only a handful.
-You’ll usually find under 15 options available straight from Fi.
+You’ll usually find about 15-20 options available straight from Fi.
 Google is much pickier about its phones, mostly because it wants to make sure it offers only ones that are optimized for Fi and can switch between networks more efficiently.

 Can I bring my own phone?